-Indeed, in the first half of 2020 the global registrations have been 6.6 million, losing one third of volume from the correspondent period last year.
+Indeed, in the first ten months of 2020 the global registrations have been 13.1 million, losing 22.8% from the correspondent period last year.
 However, Honda’s loss was the lowest among the Top 5 Manufacturers in the World.
 All others, Hero, Yamaha, Bajaj and TVS reported deepest falls.

 Honda Future Plans

 As sales start rising again, rivals in India and China are rising very swiftly as well, potentially threatening the brand’s dominance in the future.
 Bajaj Auto from India has partnered with Triumph from the UK, and TVS Motor with BMW.
 Their objective is to bring cheap but well branded products to the global market, competing with all that Honda has been planning for years.

 Honda aims to counter the current challenging economic environment by cutting production costs by 10% and development costs by 30% by 2025, and to boost the operating margin by 7% or 8%.

 Another critical aspect in their plan is to invest a record 860 billion Yen on research and development this fiscal year even though they might have to cut costs even further.
 In the meantime their strategy is to combat the upcoming competition by remaining on top of the market by a technological and research standpoint, ensuring they will keep innovating and maintaining a tradition of exceptionally built vehicles.